unaussprechlich/ts-messaging/docs/src/architecture/schema.md

 ## Internal Schema Architecture

-Internally the schema os represented by `RawSchema`, `Schema`, `AbstractSchema`, and their schema-specific implementations.
+Internally the schema is represented by `RawSchema`, `Schema`, `AbstractSchema`, and their schema-specific implementations.

 ## :package: `@ts-messaging/common`